sjarosz/audiosdk/README.md

 - **Format**: Default output is `.wav` (uncompressed PCM).
 You can change this in your app.
 - **Process Must Be Running**: The target PID must be valid and producing audio.
 - **Audio-Capable Process Discovery**: Only processes recognized by CoreAudio as having an audio object can be tapped for output.
+- **Process Name Lookup**: Only exact (case-insensitive) matches are returned; multiple processes with the same name will return the first found.

 ---